HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 After the room fell silent in anticipation again, Sherman reviewed the paper.
 The look in his eyes immediately calculated a final judgement.

-“This battle was yet another pointless struggle our kingdom must not know about.
+“This battle was another pointless struggle our kingdom must not know about.
 A fruitless inflation of ego at the cost of another’s dignity.
 Understand, Mercer, that this is the last straw to end the last straws.
-I sincerely thought those years of discipline at Katorus Academy would make you someone far better than this, but it appears that was a lapse in judgement after all.”
+I thought those years of discipline at Katorus Academy would set you on the right path, but it seems that was a lapse in judgement after all.”

 Mercer did not waver under the glare of their father.
 With crossed arms and a straightened posture, he held no fear in the face of Ashwright’s strongest.